Taylor Island: History

 In 1935, grazier Clarence Henry Lines was accused of stealing twenty sheep from fellow grazier R. L. C. Sinclair and five from P. S. Sinclair.
-The allegedly 'stolen' sheep were found grazing on Taylor Island.
-Lines denied having stolen the sheep and pleaded 'not guilty' in court.
+The allegedly "stolen" sheep were found grazing on Taylor Island.
+Lines denied having stolen the sheep and pleaded "not guilty" in court.

-In 1940, the growth of feed for the grazing of sheep made Taylor Island 'a sight to be seen'.
+In 1940, the growth of feed for the grazing of sheep made Taylor Island "a sight to be seen".

-In 1947, Mr. Norm Johnson caught an unusually large snook off Taylor Island.
+In 1947, Norm Johnson caught an unusually large snook off Taylor Island.
 It was 3 ft 3 inches in length, 10 inches in girth and weighed over 7 lbs.

 In March 1950, first-time big game fisherman Mr. A. Dean of Mildura hooked four great white sharks near Taylor Island.
 He only succeeded in landing one, which measured 11 ft.
 5 inches.
 Its girth was 6 ft and it weighed 860 lb.
 Another escaped after a 30-minute struggle and was estimated to be 14 ft long.

 As of 1996, Taylor Island was under perpetual lease, and was still used for minor grazing.
+As of March 2025, Ray Watherston's family had farmed sheep on the island for more than 60 years.

+In March 2025, there were 550 sheep on the island.
+After a year in which the island only received 160mm of rain (compared to the average 380–400mm), 12,000 litres of water from the mainland was delivered to the island by a 51-year-old restored tuna fishing boat called Tacoma.
+The boat had also been used for taking wool to the mainland since around 2015, and was maintained by the Tacoma Preservation Society.

+Geography

+Taylor's Island is the largest in a group of seven islands located between the Eyre Peninsula mainland and Thistle Island in the mouth of Spencer Gulf, South Australia.
+Other islands in the group were also named after lost members of Flinders' expedition: Little Island, Lewis Island, Smith Island, Hopkins Island and Grindal Island.

+There are some freshwater springs on the island.